ConduitNetwork/docs/integration_guides/Clouds/centos7template.rst

   https_no_proxy=127.0.0.1,localhost,applianceUrl

 ..
 IMPORTANT:: It is very important to properly set the no_proxy list (applianceUrl) should be replaced with the actual appliance url.
-In future releases, morpheus plans to automatically take care of this.
+In future releases, conduit plans to automatically take care of this.

 ..
 NOTE:: If using cloud-init agent install mode these settings need to be set in the custom Cloud-Init User data section of “Edit Cloud” or “Edit Virtual Image”